 1. Diwali

-Diwali, often called the festival of lights, is a magical spectacle to watch when in India.
+Diwali, often called the festival of lights, is a magical spectacle to experience in India.
 Celebrated all around the country, this is India's biggest festival and carries a huge significance for Hindus living in the country and all around the world.
 This is the time of the year when companies around the country hand out gifts to their employees and there are plenty of offers in the market.

 Families visit their relatives and exchange greetings and gifts as part of the festivities.
 Delhi, the Indian capital and one of the finest tourist attractions in India is a place worth exploring during Diwali.
-As the festivities begin, houses around the city and all over the country are decorated with clay lamps, candles and Ashok leaves.
+As the festivities begin, houses around the city and all over the country are decorated with clay lamps, candles and Ashoka leaves.

 People indulge in family pooja, burst crackers during the night, and exchange sweets with friends, family, and neighbors.

-Things To Do -
+Things to do -

 - Light diyas